Lego: The Adventures of Clutch Powers: Plot

 Eventually, Prince Varen, Hogar, and their knights decide to help Clutch and his team in their battle against Mallock.
-Varen and Clutch sneak into Mallock's castle by disguising Peg as Varen.
-Unfortunately, Mallock traps them in a bone cage above a lava lake while the skeleton army forces the knights to retreat.
+Varen and Clutch sneak into Mallock's castle by disguising Peg as Varen, but Mallock traps them in a bone cage above a lava lake while the skeleton army forces the knights to retreat.
 Brick, Peg, Hogar and Bernie crash their chariot into a ditch.
 With no choice, Hogar brings the golden sword's chest to Mallock, only to find that it's empty.
 Varen and Clutch send a message to the team.
 Bernie gains hope and they rebuild their broken chariot.
 They reunite with the knights and attack the skeleton army.
-Back in the castle, Peg summons the same dragon she encountered and tells it to destroy the cage, freeing Clutch and Varen, who then retrieve the golden sword that Varen dropped earlier.
-After much convincing from Clutch, Varen finally decides to face his fear of Mallock to ensure his kingdom's safety.
+Back in the castle, Peg summons the same dragon she encountered and tells it to destroy the cage, freeing Clutch and Varen, who retrieve the golden sword that Varen dropped earlier.
+After much convincing from Clutch, Varen decides to face his fear of Mallock to ensure his kingdom's safety.
 Around the same time, Mallock attempts to trick Clutch into giving the sword to him by promising to lead him to his father, but Clutch refuses, saying that "I already found him!".

 As Clutch watches Varen use the golden sword to fight against Mallock, Brick uses a jet pack to land on Mallock's fortress, where he fights Skelly and Bones.
 Bernie helps Brick by throwing a gear at the skeletons.
 Back inside the fortress, Mallock taunts Varen for retaining his title as Prince of Ashlar as he uses his staff to attack Varen.
-However, Varen takes enough power from Mallock's staff into his sword, allowing the sword to unleash its full power, much to Mallock's surprise.
-Taking the opportunity, Varen uses the sword to trap Mallock with a glowing chain, declaring Mallock under arrest and himself the new King of Ashlar.
+Varen takes enough power from Mallock's staff into his sword, allowing the sword to unleash its full power.
+Varen uses the sword to trap Mallock with a glowing chain, declaring Mallock under arrest and himself the new King of Ashlar.
 Following Mallock's defeat, Hogar is freed from his restrains and the skeleton army dissolves into smoke, leaving Clutch's team and the knights to celebrate their victory.
 Varen is then officially declared the new King, and when Clutch and his team transport Mallock back to Lego City, Varen thanks him for being loyal and for being part of the team.
 The team then returns to Lego City, allowing the authorities to send the imprisoned Mallock back to the prison planet.
 Congratulating the team for their efforts, Playwell tells them that Omega is still on the loose.
 Encouraged with a newfound belief in teamwork, the team head onward to a new adventure to capture the criminal.